diyessi/explications/content/articles/srt1.md

 .70 | 0 | 0 101 100 110 011 001 100 110 011 010 000 000 000
 .99 | 0 | 0 111 111 111 111 111 111 111 111 110 000 000 000
 ```
-Using the 704 bit numbering for a word, the characteristic is in bits 1-8, so shifting left 10 bits moves the entire characteristic through `P`.
+The characteristic is in bits 1-8, so shifting left 10 bits moves the entire characteristic through `P`.
 Thus, if the characteristic is not 0, the overflow indicator will be set.
 If the characteristic is 0, it is even and a 1 will be shifted into `P`, again setting the overflow indicator.
 The overflow indicator will remain set until it is explicitly cleared.

 ---